boguszjelinski/kaboot/README.md

 * resistance to bizarre situations (customers interrupting trips, for example)
 * use of commercial solvers - performance gain?
 * extended tuning
-* faster pool finder written in C or Rust
+* faster pool finder written in C or Rust - DONE, 2022-03

 ## Important parameters / limits